 The nature and development of agricultural economics and farm management.
 Theory and practical applications of production economics principles and the analysis of production functions.
 Theory, construction and analysis of cost curves.
 Economies of size and the problem of optimum farm size.

 Introduction to price theory.
 The nature and derivation of supply and demand relationships, and of factors which affect these relationships.
 Illustration of the role of price theory in the analysis of agricultural policies.
 Problems in the empirical estimation of supply and demand.
-TEXTBOOKS

 Bishop, C. E. & Toussaint, W. D. Introduction to Agricultural Economic Analysis.
 Wiley, N.Y.
 1958.

 Heady, E. O. Economics of Agricultural Production and Resource Use.
 Prentice-Hall, N.J.
 1952.

-Samuelson, P. A. Economics: An Introductory Analysis.
-7th ed.
-McGraw-Hill, N.Y.
-1967.
+Samuelson, P. A., Hancock, K., & Wallace, R. Economics: Australian Edition.
+McGraw-Hill, Sydney, 1970.